Pacific Wrecks

 On October 18, 1974 after the recovery of remains, the entire crew was buried at Arlington National Cemetery in a group burial at section 30 site 486.

-After the 2012 individual identification of Thompson, his additional remains will be buried at Olney Cemetery in Pendleton, Oregon on April 10, 2013.
+After the 2012 identification, Thompson's remains were buried April 10, 2013 at Olney Cemetery in Pendleton, Oregon.

 Relatives